opensearch-project/documentation-website/_data-prepper/common-use-cases/trace-analytics.md

 OpenSearch provides a generic sink that writes data to OpenSearch as the destination.
 The [OpenSearch sink]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/configuration/sinks/opensearch/) has configuration options related to the OpenSearch cluster, such as endpoint, SSL, username/password, index name, index template, and index state management.

-The sink provides specific configurations for the trace analytics feature.
-These configurations allow the sink to use indexes and index templates specific to trace analytics.
-The following OpenSearch indexes are specific to trace analytics:
+The sink provides specific configurations for the Trace Analytics feature.
+These configurations allow the sink to use indexes and index templates specific to Trace Analytics.
+The following OpenSearch indexes are specific to Trace Analytics:

 * *otel-v1-apm-span* – The *otel-v1-apm-span* index stores the output from the [otel_trace_raw]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/configuration/processors/otel-trace-raw/) processor.
 * *otel-v1-apm-service-map* – The *otel-v1-apm-service-map* index stores the output from the [service_map_stateful]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/configuration/processors/service-map-stateful/) processor.

 ## Trace tuning

-Starting with version 0.8.x, Data Prepper supports both vertical and horizontal scaling for trace analytics.
+Starting with version 0.8.x, Data Prepper supports both vertical and horizontal scaling for Trace Analytics.
 You can adjust the size of a single Data Prepper instance to meet your workload's demands and scale vertically.

 You can scale horizontally by using the core [peer forwarder]({{site.url}}{{site.baseurl}}/data-prepper/managing-data-prepper/peer-forwarder/) to deploy multiple Data Prepper instances to form a cluster.
 This enables Data Prepper instances to communicate with instances in the cluster and is required for horizontally scaling deployments.